Shahid7424/manufac-assignment/README.md

-✅ FINAL README.md (Ready to Paste into your GitHub Repo)
 # RSP Dashboard – Retail Selling Price Visualization (Petrol & Diesel)

 This project is a data-visualization dashboard built using **React + Vite + TypeScript**,